 The course participation requires supplementary reading of recommended books and materials.
 An advanced understanding of English language is a must.

-The course starts on the 13th of March, 2020, and is taught in Prague on the premises of Contagious CZ/SK, Náměstí Kinských 3, Praha 5.
+The course starts in October 2020, and is taught in Prague on the premises of Contagious CZ/SK, Náměstí Kinských 3, Praha 5.

 |Format||Seminar, 4 hours (afternoons)|